polyrhythm-project/new-polyrhythm-project-website/maps/index.md

 keywords: List of composers
 permalink: /maps/index.html
 vim: ts=3
-layout: subpage
+layout: default
-summary: List of maps for displaying Polyrhythm Project examples by composer, premier, and composition date.
+summary: List of maps for displaying Polyrhythm Project examples by composer, premiere, and composition date.
 ---

-{% include_relative styles-local.html %}
-{% include_relative scripts-local.html %}

 The Suter (1980) Corpus is represented by three interactive maps: